Henry v Vieira: The Arsene Wenger proteges to move into coaching

 Under Garde, Lyon won the Coupe de France in 2012 and the Trophee des Champions in the same year, before he took over at Aston Villa in November 2015.
 He only lasted until the following March.
 These days, he is in charge of Montreal Impact.

 10% - Remi Garde had the lowest win percentage of any permanent Aston Villa manager in Premier League history (10%).
-Adieu.— OptaJoe (@OptaJoe) 29 March 2016
+Adieu.29 March 2016

 OLEG LUZHNY